15 Things to Do While Waiting for Labor to Start - Baby Chick

 7. Organize

-Do a final sweep of baby’s room and ensure everything is where you want it and easily accessible for any help you will have come.
-Make sure diapers and wipes are in a convenient location and the swing, bouncy seat, and boppy pillow are within eyeshot and assembled.
+Do a final sweep of baby’s room and ensure everything is where you want it and easily accessible in case you need help.
+Make sure diapers and wipes are in a convenient location, and the swing, bouncy seat, and nursing pillow are within eyeshot and assembled.

 8. Sleep

 Sleep, and then take a nap.
 Take the time you can to relax and sleep during pregnancy.
-Take the other kids to the sitter, and don’t feel guilty for just relaxing while waiting for labor to start.
+Take the other kids to the sitter, and don’t feel guilty about just relaxing while you wait for labor to start.

 9. Prepare for Breastfeeding